crowja/cskelgengen/skeletons/capp/NOTES.md

 ## To get started

-Run autoconf to generate the configure script, then run it to generate the Makefile from Makefile.in.
+Run autoconf to generate the configure script, then run the configure script to generate the Makefile from Makefile.in.
 This will help you understand what to change in configure.ac and Makefile.in.

 Clean up configure.ac.
 It includes, for example, using